 Burned cucumber peel is a great source of phosphorus and potassium for your tomato plants.
 Its NPK ratio is 0-11-27.

-Cucumber skin releases very fast and active into the soil around 2-3 weeks.
-So, add burned cucumber skin in your garden soil every three weeks later will bring you good results.
+Cucumber skin releases very fast and is active in the soil for around 2-3 weeks.
+So, adding burned cucumber skin to your garden soil every three weeks later will bring you good results.

 Add 2 to 3 cucumber peels per plant.

-Typically, tomato plants need more phosphorus and potassium than nitrogen during flowering to the end of the season.
-So, it can easily provide these basic nutrients supplies to your tomato plants.
+Typically, tomato plants need more phosphorus and potassium than nitrogen from flowering to the end of the season.
+So, it can easily provide these basic nutrient supplies to your tomato plants.

 You can look for your local restaurants for cucumber skins if they are available.

-Besides, you can also save cucumber skins into the freezer.
-After making a big lot of skins add them to your tomato plants throughout the growing season as you required.
+Besides, you can also save cucumber skins in the freezer.
+After making a big lot of skins, add them to your tomato plants throughout the growing season as you require.

 For determinate tomatoes, you don’t need to add any cucumber peel once they start ripening.
 On the flip side, you should continue cucumber skin fertilizer till the end of the season for indeterminate tomatoes.